Bobzikwick/gpsd-prometheus-exporter/README.md

 the exporter will monitor the clock offset from from the pps signal.
 And you can monitor the offset of your system clock.

-To eable pps monitoring add `--pps-histogram` to the runtime arguments of `gpsd_exporter.py`
+To enable pps monitoring add `--pps-histogram` to the runtime arguments of `gpsd_exporter.py`

 ## Graph offset from a stationairy
 ![](https://github.com/brendanbank/gpsd-prometheus-exporter/blob/ce8d05be537ec7fe935bad0c9479cf3e0770b41a/img/geo_offset.png?raw=true)